templaza/astroid-document/docs/tutorial-basics/create-a-page.md

 # Create a Page

+Thank you for using **Astroid**!
+This guide will help you create your first page using Markdown or React.

 Add **Markdown or React** files to `src/pages` to create a **standalone page**:

 - `src/pages/index.js` → `localhost:3000/`